 - Encourage cooperative education and training programs in aerospace and space related science, engineering, and technology among universities, aerospace industry, and other federal, state, and local entities.

 The achievement of the above-mentioned objectives is being pursued through the following strategies:

-- Accomplish higher education workforce development efforts by conducting a Graduate Fellowship Program involving research in areas related to NASA?s Mission Directorates.
-Competitive fellowships are awarded to doctoral or master?s degree candidates in aerospace and space related science and engineering.
-The Consortium supported 16 graduate students in 2007-2008.
+- Accomplish higher education workforce development efforts by conducting a Graduate Fellowship Program involving research in areas related to NASA's Mission Directorates.
+Competitive fellowships are awarded to doctoral or master's degree candidates in aerospace and space related science and engineering.

 - Support Pre-college Education Programs that expose aerospace and space related science, technology, and engineering topics to young students in such a way as to be an enjoyable learning experience; leaving students, parents, and teachers with a better appreciation for, and understanding of, these disciplines.
 An emphasis is being placed upon K-12 pre-service teacher training and in-service teacher professional development and capability enhancement.